QuantumGenomics/Quantum.functions/README.md

 ¶ <b>Kumar Theorem</b>:
-Gene and gene-like is a quantum sub-system with states of quantum functions that exposes the genome as a quantum system.
+1. Gene and gene-like is a quantum sub-system with states of quantum functions that exposes the genome as a quantum system.</br>
+2. The quantum system of a genome, imposing and exposing their own state of quantum function(s), the expression of the algebraic inequalities, called the energy of the genome, <b>E<sub>Q</sub><sub>genome</sub></b>.